21 Club: Pandemic and closure

-Ambiance and dress code
+Ambiance

 The Bar Room included a restaurant, a lounge and, as the name implied, a bar.
 The walls and ceiling of the Bar Room were covered with antique toys and sports memorabilia donated by famous patrons.
 Perhaps the best known feature of 21 was the line of painted cast iron lawn jockey statues which adorned the balcony above the entrance.
 In the 1930s, some of the affluent customers of the bar began to show their appreciation by presenting 21 with jockeys painted to represent the racing colors of the stables they owned.
 In 2006, there were 33 jockeys on the exterior of the building, and 2 more inside the doors.
 New York Magazine wrote "It's a New York icon, but the midtown stalwart is nevertheless starting to feel like it's stuck in the past," noting the dress code and decor.

 The first of the signature statues of jockeys outside the restaurant had been added in the 1930s after a donation, with more donated by New York families such as the Vanderbilts and Mellons.